 - The recipient engaged with you in some other way other than email or phone, so that you are now in active communication with your target prospect.

-New!
-You can add email addresses as well as domains to the Do not send… field.
-For example, if you entered:
+Note that you can add email addresses as well as domains to the Suppression box.